 - An employee reporting mishandling of patient records or patient confidential information to the State Medical Board or Attorney General’s office

 If your job has been threatened or terminated, if you have suffered coercion or harassment because you reported code, ethical or legal violations, contact Hughes Ellzey today.

-If you need help and want a free legal consultation, please contact a whistleblower attorney at Hughes Ellzey, LLP by calling toll-free 888-350-3931, or send us your contact information using our contact form.
+If you need help and want a free legal consultation with a wrongful termination lawyer, please contact a whistleblower attorney at Hughes Ellzey, LLP by calling toll-free 888-350-3931, or send us your contact information using our contact form.
 An attorney will call you as soon as possible after receiving your contact information.